Wilhelm Hofmeister: Biography

 In 1869, he was elected a foreign member of the Royal Swedish Academy of Sciences.

 Hofmeister's contribution to biology is still far from widely acknowledged.
-This may partly be attributed to the fact that only one of his works was translated from German to English.
+This may partly be attributed to the fact that only one of his works was translated at the time from German to English.
 However, Kaplan & Cooke conclude that "his reputation became eclipsed because he was so far ahead of his contemporaries that no one could understand or appreciate his work".
-Study of Hofmeister's work is also limited because it is published in German, though translations for some papers have been made.